thomasbrockmeier/NBT/README.md

 NBT is developed on three core branches:
  * release - the stable branch (use this branch if you are not an expert user).
- * master  - the next major release
- * nextmaster - the development branch, please target your contributions to this branch.
+ * master  - the development branch, please target your contributions to this branch.